Home

 Investors Position

 Place yourself in the investors position.
-Lets say you have some money to invest - where would you put your money - real estate, oil stocks, commodities, business expansion.
+Let's say you have some money to invest?
+Where would you put your money?
+Real estate, oil stocks, commodities, business expansion?

 You have to anticipate and prepare for their questions.